rundeck/docs/docs/api/rundeck-api.md

 ## User Class

-### Userclass Allocations Get allocated User Classes
+### Get allocated User Classes

-Get the User Class allocations provided by the License.
+Get the User Class allocations provided/allowed by the License.

 The response will contain the allocation state, the current allocations by username, and summary information.